Passport Ready? Then Let the Adventure Begin

 Using an integrated approach with math skills, research skills, and videos, the student has a chance to catch the excitement of Wisconsin.
 By completing research about a historic site, the student receives a stamp and cancellation to verify the date he or she "visited" there.
 A state passport can be used both during the school year and during vacations to encourage students to visit the historical sites of Wisconsin.

-- Students will locate sites on a map using research and math skills.
+- Locate sites on a map using research and math skills

-- Students will recognize the natural beauty that belongs to the different geographic regions of the state.
+- Recognize the natural beauty that belongs to the different geographic regions of the state

-- Students will develop a sense of appreciation for the heritage of our state.
+- Develop a sense of appreciation for the heritage of our state

 - Contact your local Cooperative Educational Services Agency to borrow videos.